gaurishmehra/dashboard/README.md

 _If you want to recommend any changes or improvements, feel free to open an issue, but keep in mind this is meant to be a basic/simple/minimal dashboard for Linux systems (Made by me for myself and some friends), so don't recommend shit like "add a screen mirror to the adb section" or "add an app launcher"._

-See video.mkv in the files for a demo
+See `video.mkv` in the files for a demo (Might not show some features that were recently added).

+Current Features:
+- Dunst notification logging
+- Media controls
+- Quick access ADB
+- Wifi Controls
+- Bluetooth Controls

+Todo:
+- Improve animations and overall UX
+- Add the option to choose which widgets to display
+- System monitoring widget (CPU, RAM, etc.)
+- Weather widget
+- Session management widget (logout, switch user, etc.)